Edmon Marukyan

-Edmon Hrachiki Marukyan (Էդմոն Հրաչիկի Մարուքյան) is an Armenian lawyer and politician currently serving as ambassador-at-large of Armenia.
+Edmon Hrachiki Marukyan (Էդմոն Հրաչիկի Մարուքյան) is an Armenian lawyer and politician, chairman of Bright Armenia party and Member of the Council of Reforms of the Constitution of Armenia since 2022.
 He was a member of the National Assembly of Armenia from 2012 to 2021.
 He was elected to parliament for the first time as an independent in May 2012.
 He founded the Bright Armenia Party in 2015 and has served as its chairman since.
 He was reelected to the National Assembly in April 2017, leading the electoral list of the Way Out Alliance, an electoral alliance between Bright Armenia, Civil Contract and the Hanrapetutyun Party.
 He was elected to parliament again in the 2018 parliamentary elections, leading Bright Armenia's electoral list.
 Marukyan left parliament after Bright Armenia failed to pass the electoral threshold in the 2021 snap elections.
 He was appointed ambassador-at-large by Prime Minister Nikol Pashinyan in March 2022.

 Early life and education

 Edmon Marukyan was born on January 13, 1981, in Kirovakan (now Vanadzor), Armenian SSR, then part of the Soviet Union.
 He attended School #6 of his home town Vanadzor, then served in the Armenian Army.

 Edmon holds two Master’s Degrees, one in Jurisprudence from the Public Administration Academy of Armenia and the second one in Law (LL.M.) with concentration in International Human Rights Law from the University of Minnesota Law School.

 Edmon Marukyan is a human rights advocate and the Chairman of the “Center for Strategic Litigations” Human Rights NGO since 2010.
 Since 2001, he has specialized in the protection of human rights and was considerably involved in strengthening of democracy and sustaining civil society in Armenia.
 He worked as legal advisor, defending citizens in courts, conducted strategic litigations taking cases up to the European Court of Human Rights.

 Marukyan graduated from the Moscow Institute of Commerce and Law in 2002 with a Bachelor of Law degree.
 In 2006 he received qualification as a Specialist for the Protection of Human Rights and Interests from the Helsinki Foundation for Human Rights, Warsaw.
 In 2007 he graduated from the Public Administration Academy of the Republic of Armenia with a Master of Law degree.
 Three years later, in 2010, Marukyan received an LL.M. studying Human Rights and International Law at the University of Minnesota Law School as a Hubert H. Humphrey Fellow.

 From 2010 to 2012, Marukyan worked as a consultant at Human Rights Watch, conducting research on human rights issues and drafting statements, letters and reports.

 Along with his legal education, Marukyan participated in numerous specialized advocacy and human rights training courses in Armenia, Poland, Hungary, the US, Switzerland, Denmark, France, Germany, and Russia.